cap-js-community/event-queue/docs/publish-event/index.md

 Please note that the actual time of publishing may vary slightly due to the processing interval and the load on the server.
 The event will be processed as soon as possible after the `startAfter` time.

+## Periodic Events
+Periodic events must not published manually and are rejected by the `publishEvent` function.
+Updating and keeping track of new periodic events happens automatically during server start.
+The events are derived from the `config.yml`.

-## Processing of events after publish
+# Processing of events after publish

 The processing of events relies on various configurations.
 Events are directly processed after publishing if the [processEventsAfterPublish](/event-queue/setup/#initialization-parameters) parameter is set to `true` during the